 Kirby McInerney LLP Announces the Filing of a Securities Class Action on Behalf of Match Group, Inc. (MTCH) Investors

-NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the District of Delaware on behalf of those who acquired Match Group, Inc. ("Match" or the "Company") MTCH securities during the period from November 3, 2021 through January 31, 2023 (the "Class Period").
+/EIN News/ -- NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the District of Delaware on behalf of those who acquired Match Group, Inc. (“Match” or the “Company”) (NASDAQ: MTCH) securities during the period from November 3, 2021 through January 31, 2023 (the “Class Period”).
 Investors have until May 5, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Match is a dating service provider, which offers a diverse portfolio of apps and services that enable connections across the spectrum of age, race, gender, sexual orientation, and backgrounds.